Jitter Measurement

 and others...

-When a device crosses the specified limit an event handler can be launched, which runs a user command.
+When a device crosses a specified limit, an event handler, which runs a user command, is launched.